hantsy/javaee8-by-example-gitbook/cdi-se.md

 }
 ```

-This is a `try-resources` statement, `SeContainer` is a `AutoClosable` and can be closed automaticially.
+There is a `try-resources` statement, `SeContainer` is a `AutoClosable` and can be closed automaticially at the end.

-To bootstrap CDI, you have to add the following dependencies in project.
+To bootstrap CDI container for Java SE, you have to add the following dependencies in project.

 ```xml
 <dependency>